Cycling in Versilia: 5 routes to try and many others to invent

 Cycling is a much loved and practiced sport in Versilia and the geographical conformation of the territory allows you to vary the itineraries from the sea to the hills to the beautiful Apuan Alps, which has few equals in Italy.

-There are 3 international level competitions that take place in these parts: in addition to the Giro d’Italia (which often reserves us a stage) also the Gran Premio Città di Camaiore and the Gran Fondo Della Versilia and the Tirreno Adriatico, which are events international level cycling.
+There are 3 international level competitions that take place in these parts: in addition to the Giro d’Italia (which often reserves a stage here) also the Gran Premio Città di Camaiore and the Gran Fondo Della Versilia and the Tirreno Adriatico, which are events international level cycling.

-As an example, we present 5 cycle-tourist routes, always advising you to check their feasibility and to be accompanied by expert guides both for those who include dirt roads and mountain paths and if you are not very experienced in the area.
+As an example, we present you 5 cycle-tourist routes, always advising you to check their feasibility and to be accompanied by expert guides (ask for information about our guides!) both for those who include dirt roads and mountain paths and if you are not very experienced in the area.

 28 km of simple nature trail, all flat on asphalted ground, cycle path and dirt road.
-Starting from Viareggio it is 20 km.
-Possibility to arrive up to Torre del Lago Puccicni
+Starting from Viareggio it is 20 km long.
+Possibility to arrive up to Torre del Lago Puccini

-Turning left into Via R. Pilo, you come to a roundabout, take the first exit and cross the bridge over the canal: you are in Via Oberdan.
-Continue to the traffic lights and, continuing straight ahead, you will find yourself on Viale dei Tigli which will lead you to Torre del Lago.
+Turning left on Via R. Pilo , you arrive at a traffic circle, take the first exit and cross the small bridge over the canal: you are in Via Oberdan .
+Continue until the traffic light and, continuing straight, you will be on Viale dei Tigli that will lead you to Torre del Lago.